jina-ai/jina/docs/fundamentals/flow/create-flow.md

 # Create a Flow

-A `Flow` can by created as a Python object and can be easily used as a Context Manager.
+A `Flow` can be created as a Python object and can be easily used as a Context Manager.
 The Context Manager will make sure that the `Flow` will be started and closed correctly.
 Starting a `Flow` means starting all its Executors.

 The most trivial `Flow` is the empty `Flow` as shown below: